jjmojojjmojo/break-timer/README.rst

 Installation
 ============
 Download the latest release from [TODO: link to the release].
 Unzip, and copy to your Applications folder.

+The first time you run the app, you will have to go to the finder and right-click (option-click) and select "Open" from the menu.

 Changing The Parameters
 =======================